noah415/block-ciphers/README.md

 By default, the program uses the `outputs/` directory from its filepath to store outputs from file encryptions. ***It will be created automatically***, but if you already have an `outputs` in your directory and it is **NOT** a directory, it will cause the program to fail outputting encrypted files.

-### Setting up dev environment

-Use pip to install these dependencies.

-- cryptography
-- pycryptodome

 ### Start the application

 To start the application, all you need to do is run this command.